Building where you catch the ski lift

 Building where you leave the ski lift

 This destination point of this walk is the Mount Kosciuszko Lookout (not the Mount Kosciusko Summit) making for a 4km return walk.
 While I have visited this site previously as a short stopover point on the way to the Mount Kosciusko Summit, I hadn’t thought of this walk as a standalone option until a recent visit.
 It was just after lunch and I was not far from returning to the ski lift at Eagles Nest when I was approached by an older couple (who looked to be in their late 70’s) who asked me how much further they had to go.
 This made me think that as popular as the summit walk to Mount Kosciuszko is, it isn’t accessible to everyone.
-As such this shorter walk provides good views without the need for a huge level of physical endurance.
+As such this shorter walk provides good views without the need for physical endurance.

 From a navigation perspective this trail is about as easy as it gets.
 Apart from signage that is very easy to follow, the trail for most part is on a metal mesh walkway with small sections of concrete pathway at the start.
 The walk is mainly a steady uphill but not an overly steep grade as you avoid the steeper sections of the longer main summit walk.